Schindler Group

 User Journey

-To adopt a user-centric perspective, we developed a user journey chart.
-This chart mapped out various user types across different buildings, emphasizing their needs, benefits, and touch points.
-The journey chart provided a comprehensive view of a tenant's (a regular user with an account) typical day, outlining interactions with elevators, from leaving home to accessing the office, and finally entering a public space as a guest
+To adopt a user-centric perspective, we created a user journey map that outlined different user types across various building contexts.
+It highlighted their needs, key benefits, and interaction touchpoints.
+The journey provided a clear view of a tenant’s typical day, showing how they interact with elevators from leaving home, arriving at the office, and later entering a public space as a guest.

 1. Intent: Go from floor 8 to 0